K-avi/MusicTool/roadmap.md

 Features needed for MusicTool 1.0:

-    done!
+    the scale, chprog, and harmo types.
+    Being able to read command files.
+    doing some basic operations on scale/ harmo saving / printing / removing scales, harmo n chprogs
+    writing /reading environments
+    a command line interpreter
+    a syntaxchecker/ parser

-Features for MusicTool 1.1:
+Features of MusicTool 1.1:

     a library of utility functions , retrieve inverse of scale, add a note to a scale , check if a chprog can be built from a scale , retrieve scale from chprog, do vector of scale ,...

     calling MusicTool like a shell command with arguments like -read -rand -harmo,...

-Features for MusicTool 1.2:
+Features of MusicTool 1.2:

     implementing dodecaphonic series, 12 tone matrixes n operations on them making the parsing look better

 Features for MusicTool 1.3:

-    generate chords w extensions or suspended chords a way to generate "coherent" chord progs by stacking coherent patterns(like a I IV V, II V I),... a way to add said patterns to an environment.
+    1.3.1: implementing suspended chords in the triad type (formerly chprog type) implementing a prog type (chord prog with extensions) being able to compile MusicTool/smtool w/o syntaxchecking (for the sake of it) 1.3.2: a way to generate "coherent" chord progs by stacking coherent patterns(like a I IV V, II V I),... a way to add said patterns to an environment.

 Features for MusicTool 1.4: